 - Revoking the bond and imposing a different type of penalty eg community service order or even prison time.

 What happens will often be at the court’s discretion.

 Although every case and every magistrate and judge is different, there are a number of different factors that will most likely be considered when determining the next step after a breach of bond.

 As stated, there are three main categories of good behaviour bonds that are given to offenders, and the consequences of breaching them may differ:

-- If you are under a section 10 dismissal or conditional release order good behaviour bond this means that you were found guilty of an offence but weren’t convicted.
-Generally, a magistrate or judge will give an offender a section 10 dismissal or conditional release order and release them on a good behaviour bond for a period of up to two years.
+- If you are under a non conviction order good behaviour bond this means that you were found guilty of an offence but weren’t convicted.
+Generally, a magistrate or judge will give an offender a non conviction order and release them on a good behaviour bond for a period of up to two years.